Primary: Pre-Prep to Year 6

 The Primary School curriculum is student-centred rather than subject-centred.
 We recognise that students learn differently from each other, and strategies and programs implemented in classrooms reflect that reality.

 Whilst the amount of curriculum time for each subject is nominally allocated, teachers are encouraged to integrate subjects where possible, without losing the integrity or academic rigour of any subject.
 Literacy and numeracy development are main concerns of the curriculum and taught across all learning areas in Prep - Year 6.
 An inquiry-based approach is encouraged in subjects.
-Primary School teachers embrace a number of age relevant pedagogies in their teaching, including inquiry, collaboration, active and experiential learning, differentiation (recognition of learning styles), choice, and authentic and reflective assessment.
+Primary School teachers embrace a number of age relevant pedagogies in their teaching, including inquiry, collaboration, active and experiential learning, differentiation (recognition of learning styles), choice, and authentic and reflective assessment, while embracing a Positive Growth Mindset.

 Learning in English